Learning by Teaching through Collaborative Tutorial Creation: Experience using GitHub and AsciiDoc

-Marquardson, J. & Schuetzler, R. M. (2018).
-Learning by Teaching through Collaborative Tutorial Creation: Experience using GitHub and AsciiDoc.
-EDSIG Conference on Information Systems & Computing Education, Norfolk, VA, October 31–November 3
+Marquardson, J. & Schuetzler, R. M. (2019).
+Teaching Tip: Learning by Teaching through Collaborative Tutorial Creation: Experience using GitHub and AsciiDoc.
+Journal of Information Systems Education, 30(1), pp. 10–18.

 BYU ScholarsArchive Citation

-Marquardson, Jim and Schuetzler, Ryan M., "Learning by Teaching through Collaborative Tutorial Creation: Experience using GitHub and AsciiDoc" (2018).
+Schuetzler, Ryan M. and Marquardson, Jim, "Learning by Teaching through Collaborative Tutorial Creation: Experience using GitHub and AsciiDoc" (2019).
 Faculty Publications.
-5672.
+5658.